Recommended Modeling Procedure

 6) Asses the course of analysis

-If all stages were successfully analyzed, we recommend the user to check the resulting displacements and this way also the objectivity of the used soil parameters and structure stiffness.
-Note that using nonlinear models always results into larger displacements in comparison to the pure elastic response - should the elastic displacements be already excessively large, we must first adjust the computational model before adopting any of the available plasticity models.
+If all stages were successfully analyzed, we recommend the user to check the resulting displacements and this way also the objectivity of the used soil parameters and structural stiffness.
+Note that using nonlinear models always results in larger displacements in comparison to the pure elastic response - should the elastic displacements be already excessively large, we must first adjust the computational model before adopting any of the available plasticity models.

 If the analysis succeeded and the displacements are reasonable, we may proceed as follows: